-The influential tab and slot method of creation has spread since its inception, now being used to make “put together” plywood and cardboard furniture.
-Using this simple method of construction, students will examine three-dimensional forms and their specific characteristics.
-Students will practice the use of analytical skills to conceptualize and then create their artistic ideas.
+The influential tab and slot creation method has spread since its inception and is now used to make “put together” plywood and cardboard furniture.
+Using this simple construction method, students examine 3D forms and their specific characteristics.
+Students will practice using analytical skills to conceptualize and create artistic ideas.

-Discerning the right way to portray the teapot using flat planes is the first step, and is then followed by the creation of the intersecting planes and the slots that they will fit into.
-Templates should be created on paper first, to ensure that the proper teapot characteristics are represented and visible before rolling and cutting the clay.
+The first step is to discern how to portray the teapot using flat planes.
+Next, create the intersecting planes and the slots they will fit into.
+Templates should first be created on paper to ensure the proper teapot characteristics are visible before rolling and cutting the clay.

 View the Lesson Plan: Tab & Slot Teapot